 How to make Dahi Bhalla:

-- Now whisk the batter with a spoon in one direction to make it more fluffy.
-It’ll take around 3-4 mins
+- Transfer the batter to a mixing bowl and add salt.
+Now whisk the batter with a spoon or a wired whisk in one direction to make it fluffy, around 3-4 mins.
+Keep aside

-- Heat oil in a kadai or a pan.
-Once the oil is hot, drop the batter in the oil with help of a spoon or your fingers
+- Heat oil in a deep kadai or pan.
+Once the oil is hot, drop the batter with help of a spoon or your fingers

-- Drain them on a kitchen paper towel.
-Similarly fry the rest of bhallas
+- Fry until light golden.
+Drain them on a kitchen paper towel.
+Similarly do rest of the bhallas

-- Take water in a large bowl and soak bhallas in water for 25-30 mins
+- Take water in a large bowl and soak the bhallas for 30 mins

-- Now take each bhalla and gently squeeze to remove the excess water.
-Similarly do for all and keep aside
+- Now take the bhallas and gently squeeze to remove the excess water.
+Similarly do the rest and keep aside

 - Take curd in a bowl.
-Add sugar, a little salt and water if required.
-Beat it to make smooth.
+Add sugar and salt, beat it to get the smooth texture.
 Keep aside

-- Take a plate.
-Place 4 bhallas or as required.
-Add curd, tamarind chutney and green chutney (optional).
-Sprinkle roasted cumin powder and chat masala
+- Now take a plate, place the bhallas and top with beaten curd, tamarind chutney and green chutney.
+Sprinkle some roasted cumin powder and chaat masala powder

 - Your Dahi Bhallas are ready.
 Enjoy!!!